What Does Coriander Taste Like?

 Fennel should be used a little sparingly as a substitution since its sweetness comes from licorice flavors.
 However, it also has a sweet somewhat smoky flavor that works to replace coriander.

-Related Posts What Does Kale Taste Like?
-A Comprehensive Guide to Kale's Flavor Profile
+Related Posts What Does Feta Cheese Taste Like: A Comprehensive Guide

 Caraway seeds are also a good choice.
 They have a nutty flavor with some bitterness and a hint of citrus.